Sara-Rezaeimanesh/Sara-Rezaeimanesh/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Sara-Rezaeimanesh&layout=compact&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)<br />
 - Thank you for checking out my github profile.
 - I have uploaded my most important course projects and the projects I've worked on independently here.
-- The Persian project descriptions are uploaded alongside most projects and there is also a short summary of them in English in the readme file.
 - I'd appreciate it if you left a star should you  find anything useful.